John Leighton Stewart

 John Leighton Stewart (August 12, 1876 - May 31, 1940) was a prominent American businessman and newspaper publisher of the Washington Observer and Washington Reporter newspapers in Washington, Pennsylvania.

+Biography

 He was born in Bakerstown, Pennsylvania on August 12, 1876 to Reverend William G. and Jennie Wright Stewart.
 He graduated from Washington & Jefferson College in 1899 and attended Harvard Law School.

 He and Ernest F. Acheson owned the Washington Observer and the afternoon Washington Reporter newspapers in Washington, Pennsylvania, which eventually merged to form the Observer-Reporter.
 He was a trustee of Washington & Jefferson College and of the Washington Female Seminary.
 He was a trustee of The Washington Hospital.

 He founded the Pennsylvania Newspaper Publishers Association.

+Death

 He died on May 31, 1940.
 His wife, Margaretta Donnan Stewart, took over control of the Observer-Reporter.

+Legacy

 The John L. Stewart Clock Tower on the northwest corner of the McIlvane Hall at Washington & Jefferson College is named in his honor.
 Before McIlvane Hall was demolished in 2008, the clock chimed to note the hour.